photograph of radiator cover

 But why?

 Alright, so maybe you don't want your front room to look like a laundry and a radiator cover will give you a shelf on which to display your porcelein pig collection. the Liberty, made in France, costs a mere £250, not including delivery and installationBut a radiator cabinet will absorb heat from the radiator, keeping it from getting into the room.
 Heat that you have paid for.
 Radiator covers do not improve the efficiency of your radiators.
 Many manufacturers make the ludicrous claim that the cabinet helps to convect the heat, pulling in cold air from ground level and expelling hot into the room from the top.
-This is patent nonsense.*
+This is patent nonsense (see below).*

 The price of beauty

 When we fit you radiator cover, we scribe it to the wall.
 That is to say, we cut out the shape of your skirting boards on the cover and we plane the back edge of the shelf so that it follows your wall, even if the wall is quite uneven.
-The end result is a snug fit with hardly any gaps around the edges.
+The end result is a snug fit with only small gaps around the edges.
 But we also paint your radiator.
 Not just paint it to match the colour of the radiator cabinet, we also add some graining effects.
 Here you see a radiator that has already had an undercoat of emulsion.
 The next coat, here in shellac, is adding to the colour and creating streaks to mimic grain.
 Finally, there will be a coat of polyurethane varnish with colour added to match the colour even more closely.
-Our radiator cabinets are absolutely made to measure.
-They are not simply adjustable or come in several sizes, they are made to fit your radiator exactly.
-We can accommodate tight corners, odd sizes, nearness of window sills and door facings, access for thermostats or electrical sockets.
-Because they are handmade and completely bespoke, our covers are not cheap.
-And, what's more, even the design is bespoke.

 Bespoke designs?